The 10 best places in Vancouver to watch the leaves turn colour this fall

 Queen Elizabeth Park

-Disc golf, pitch-and-putt, quaint little ponds filled with ducks, and the Bloedel Conservatory.
+There are numerous reasons to visit Queen Elizabeth Park: disc golf, pitch-and-putt, quaint little ponds filled with ducks, and the Bloedel Conservatory.

-But, the entire park is filled and surrounded by all sorts of trees, that are on the precipice of turning into a feast for your eyes.
+But, the entire park is filled and surrounded by all sorts of trees that are on the precipice of turning into a feast for your eyes.
 The surrounding residential neighbourhoods are also perfect for strolls while tree-watching.

 Fun fact: QE Park is actually Vancouver’s highest point.